Lycurgus1/Python_flask/README.md

 # Mini project
 This is a project to develop flask skills.
 The aim was to create a interface allowing for log-in functioniality and a quiz interface on a local browser.
 Further requirements are below.

+**Full Project**
+1. Create a login web-page DONE
+2. Use the bootstrap to design your page DONE
+3. Create authentication check for successful login - use CSV or SQL DONE
+4. Create a status code check and redirect the user accordingly N/a
+5. Show the home page with welcome message and name of the user if login was successful else error page 404 DONE
+6. Minimum 2 buttons on home page DONE
+7. 2 text boxes to take information in DONE
+8. Password attempt limit DONE

 **Iteration 1**
 - Code with log in functionality
 - Base HTML template